xmartlabs/android-snapshot-publisher/README.md

 - `maxChangelogLines`: Indicates the number of commits included in `{changelog}`.

 - `outputFile`: The file where the release notes will be saved.
-By default this value is `null` and that means that the release notes will be generated and delivered with the snapshot build but it will not saved in the local storage.
+By default this value is `null` and that means the release notes will be generated and delivered with the snapshot build but it will not be saved in the local storage.
 If you want to save the release notes in the local storage, you can set `outputFile = file("release-notes.txt")`.